 When you are genuinely excited about a job, an employer WILL pick it up.

 Conversely, if you try to exhibit a fake enthusiasm and it is not a natural result of your yearning for this type of work, the employer will also pick it up.

 So how do you get enthusiasm if you don’t already have it?

 You find out what your inborn job skills are, and apply for jobs where these can be used.

 The enthusiasm you exude for your work influences to a large degree, the employer’s personal attraction to you.

-And we know from research that one of the key hiring factors for employers is if they like you as a person like.
+And we know from research, one of the key hiring factors for employers is if they simply like the person.

 Generally speaking, you will gain more respect from a prospective employer by volunteering additional information that would not necessarily be required in answering a job interview question.